 Got goals?
 Don't know where to start?
 This workshop will help you learn the benefits of setting goals, how to prevent yourself from giving up on your goals, how to develop SMART goals, and how to write a personal mission statement.

 Effective leadership requires strong communication skills.
 This program leads students in analyzing verbal and nonverbal messages, listening skills and barriers to communication.

 Emotional Intelligence (Leadership Ethics)

 It takes more than IQ to be successful in today’s organizations.
-Learn what Emotional Intelligence is and how you can improve your quotient and improve your work and personal relationships.
+Learn what Emotional Intelligence is and how you can improve your quotient, your work and your personal relationships.

 Encouraging the Heart (Leadership Ethics)

 Leadership is about relationships.
 You can't lead if no one is willing to follow.
 This workshop focuses on inspiring and supporting those you are leading in order to achieve great results.
 Learn what you can do to achieve great things in your organization by encouraging the heart.